AngleProtocol/merkl-docs/integrate-merkl/app.md

        https://api.merkl.xyz/v4/opportunities?name=Izumi
        ```

-       Just below the `tags` of an opportunity, you’ll find the opportunity ID.
+       Just below the `tags` of an opportunity, you’ll find the opportunity id.
 Copy it for later.
    *   If your opportunities are across multiple protocols, we recommend using this route:

        ```